How to use Command Mode

 Limitations and notes

-• Subscription required: Command Mode requires a paid subscription or active free trial.
+• Command Mode is available on Mac and Windows.
+It requires a paid subscription or active free trial.

-• Experimental feature: This feature may change based on feedback.
+• This is an experimental feature and may change based on feedback.

-• Shortcut requirements: All shortcuts (except ESC for dismiss) must include at least one modifier key (Fn, Ctrl, Cmd, Opt, Shift, Alt, or Win) or a valid mouse button.
+• All shortcuts (except ESC) must include at least one modifier key (Fn, Ctrl, Cmd, Opt, Shift, Alt, or Win) or a valid mouse button.
+Standalone mouse buttons like Middle Click are valid.